1/2 cup Alison’s Pantry Walnuts

 2 ¼ cups Alison’s Pantry ground almonds

-1 cup grated sweet potato – squeezed tightly to remove liquid
+1 cup grated kumara – squeezed tightly to remove liquid

 1 cup grated cheddar cheese